Relativiteit/Space-Invaders/README.md

 A 2 player shooter where the objective is to shoot down eachother's spaceship.

 ### Lesson learned
-How to map keys to actions, how to render objects, how to setup events.
+How to map keys to actions, how to render objects, how to setup events, how to register multiple keystrokes at the same time.

 ### What can be improved?
 The file is messy with allot of constants on the top of the file.